anderslarssonvbg/fiber-api/README.md

 	"offers": [
 		{
 			"supplier": "STOKAB",
-			"offerValidUntil": "2016-01-31",
+			"offerValidUntilDate": "2016-01-31",
 			"connectionId": "", // "may be set to the identifier for the connection if that is already generated when inquiry is answered"
-			"deliveryDuration": 20, // "days from order to delivered connection" "products": [
+			"deliveryDurationDays": 20, // "days from order to delivered connection" "products": [
 				{
 					"name": "Point2Point",